BishalDuarah/Month-6-Capstone-Career-Launch/README.md

 A full-stack Machine Learning project that predicts real estate prices based on user inputs, with a production-ready architecture including API, monitoring, and frontend.

+## Project Overview
+This project combines Machine Learning + Backend APIs + Monitoring + (Frontend-ready) to deliver a production-style system for real estate price prediction.

+It covers:
+Data preprocessing & feature engineering
+Model training with hyperparameter tuning
+REST API deployment using FastAPI
+Containerization using Docker
+Monitoring using Prometheus & Grafana

 ---

 ## 🚀 Features